Categories: News

 Judge Jane Stranch dissented, writing that the district court had not properly followed the federal rules regarding when evidence must be turned over to opposing parties in litigation.
 She found the alleged harm the state and anonymous drug suppliers presented to the court regarding risk of harassment and violence to be “too speculative to validate this protective order.”

-In detailing the claims presented by the state, Stranch took particular aim at the state's “threat assessment” expert, Lawrence Cunningham, who was the subject of BuzzFeed News investigation earlier this year.
+In detailing the claims presented by the state, Stranch took particular aim at the state's “threat assessment” expert, Lawrence Cunningham, who was the subject of a BuzzFeed News investigation earlier this year.

 “Cunningham’s testimony was undoubtedly speculative.
 His methods for determining whether there was a security risk consisted mainly of surfing the internet, and attempting to extrapolate the existence of potential threats in the death penalty arena by looking at advocacy regarding other issues: abortion, animal rights, and the morning-after pill,” she wrote.
 “Cunningham himself stated that he was unaware of any known threat against anyone involved in implementation of the death penalty in Ohio, and unaware of threats against any compounding pharmacy that supplies Ohio.”